magikrun/magik/machineplane/machineplane-spec.md

 ### **10.1 Kubernetes Compatibility**

 * The Machineplane daemon exposes Kubernetes-compatible REST endpoints so that the upstream `kubectl` binary can communicate using its normal HTTP flow.
-* All Kubernetes state is derived from Podman runtime (stateless design).
+* All Kubernetes state is derived from the container runtime (stateless design).

 ### **10.2 REST API Endpoints**